Loading…

 Plans change: Eat Early lets you close a fast before target as a one-time exception or a permanent shift.
 Fast Early ends the eating window ahead of schedule.
 Completed and cancelled sessions from the last 30 days stay in your history.

-Notifications are opt-in per account — when enabled, they fire at meaningful moments such as shortly before your eating window ends.
+Notifications are opt-in per account — when enabled, they remind you at key moments in your schedule.

 In the bottom navigation bar, the fasting badge updates every second with your current phase and time remaining — the eating window shows in a warm color, fasting in the default.
 That one-second glance is often all you need to decide whether you can start eating yet, without opening the full tracker.